tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 9-12th

 They played some Dota and got some placements.
 Doesn't matter.
 The only part that does matter is that 9-12th you see at the bottom of that list.
-The Arlington Major was the last opportunity for teams to earn DPC points this season.
-So direct TI invitation dominos start falling left and right with each elimination.

-This year, Fnatic were **0.05** DPC points behind Outsiders/VP to qualify for the last spot at TI.
+Before the Arlington Major started, Fnatic were **0.05** DPC points behind Outsiders/VP to qualify for the last spot at TI.
 Exciting!
-Okay, so Arlington Major time.
-Fnatic lose to Team Aster in upper bracket.
-Oh no!
-But Outsiders also lose to Team Spirit!
+Okay, so Fnatic lose to Team Aster in upper bracket.
+Not good!
+But Outsiders also lose to Team Spirit.
 Then Outsiders beat RNG in lower bracket!
 Oh man!
 Fnatic then lose to beastcoast, thus eliminating them from TI contention.
-Wow, that's crazy.
+Oh nooo!
 Congrats to Outsiders, though, they're going to TI!

 <p style="font-family: Georgia; font-size: 1.8em; font-weight: 600; text-align: center;">[EXTREMELY LOUD INCORRECT BUZZER]</p>